 Originally used in the late 1960s to train hunting dogs, early collars were very high powered.
 Many modern versions are capable of delivering very low levels of shock.
 Shock collars are now readily available and have been used in a range of applications, including behavioural modification, obedience training, and pet containment, as well as military, police and service training.
 While similar systems are available for other animals, the most common are the collars designed for domestic dogs.

-Pet containment systems (Coming soon to Pet-Tech)
+Types of devices Pet containment systems (Coming soon to Pet-Tech)

 The most common use of shock collars is pet containment systems that are used to keep a dog inside the perimeter of the residence without the construction of a physical barrier.
 This use of shock collars is increasingly popular in areas where local laws or homeowners' associations prohibit the construction of a physical fence.
 Available systems include: in-ground installation to preserve the aesthetics of the yard; above ground installation to reinforce an existing barrier that was not sufficient in containing the dog; and wireless systems to allow for indoor use.
 Most pet containment systems work by installing a wire around the perimeter of the yard.
 The wire carries no current (as opposed to electric fences, which carry a current at high voltage that may be lethal in the event of unauthorised or defective installation or equipment) but forms a closed loop with a circuit box that transmits a radio signal to the receiver collar on the dog.
 As the dog approaches the perimeter the collar activates.